Fiscal Distress — Schools

 Declaring Fiscal Watch in a School District

-• A forecasted operating deficit for the current fiscal year between 2% and 8% of the school district's general fund revenue for the preceding fiscal year, the district has not passed a levy to eliminate the deficit in the succeeding fiscal year, and the AOS determines there is no reasonable cause for the deficit or that declaring fiscal watch is necessary to prevent further fiscal decline.
+• It has a forecasted operating deficit for the current fiscal year between 2% and 8% of the school district's general fund revenue for the preceding fiscal year, the district has not passed a levy to eliminate the deficit in the succeeding fiscal year, and the AOS determines there is no reasonable cause for the deficit or that declaring fiscal watch is necessary to prevent further fiscal decline.

 Fiscal Watch Termination

-• The Department of Education will:
+• The Ohio Department of Education and Workforce will:

 • The Auditor of State will:

-• For a school district declared in fiscal watch because of having issued securities under Sections 3316.041 or 3316.06, R.C., termination from fiscal watch will occur: Upon termination of its financial planning and supervision commission;
+• For a school district in fiscal watch because it issued securities under Ohio Revised Code (ORC) § 3316.041 or § 3316.06, termination from fiscal watch will occur:

-• After repayment of the restructured or refinanced debt;
+• After repayment of the restructured or refinanced debt.

 Top of Page